IDScanNet/DIVE-SDK-Android/README.md

 > Default value is **False**.

 > ##### withDocumentType(DocumentType type)
-> Allows you to configure capture pipeline for a specific type of document.
+> Allows you to configure a capture pipeline for a specific type of document.
 >
 > **Supported types:**
 > * *DocumentType.DriverLicense*